Morena Golden Triangle Temples: Remnants of a 8th-15th Century University

 Gerd Mevissen, an independent researcher from Berlin, who specialises in epigraphy of temples, also suggests that Bateshwar temples site was ‘once a hub for temple-related arts and artists’.
 Most of the temples that depict a fusion of different temple building styles suggest that artists and students fused and experimented with a variety of temple building ideas.
 The premise of Garhi Padavali complex is huge, which speaks volume about the learning centres it must have housed and the students and teachers it must have accommodated.

 How was education imparted down the ages?
 Since thousands of years, thousands of Rishis chanted mantras and hymns and stockpiled the powerful positive energies in the atmosphere around.
 These were handed down from one generation to another through memorization by word of mouth.
 The Rishi, also the Guru who imparted the knowledge to his shishyas or sons, continued with this tradition through remembrance.
-Vedas are also called smṛti meaning what is remembered.
-The same is remembered, chanted, and the cycle continued until they were compiled.
-For hundreds and thousands of years before they were compiled, they were smrti.
+For hundreds and thousands of years before the Vedas were compiled, they were sruti (what is heard).
 This is the reason why when one listens to Sanskrit chants from the Vedas and other scriptures, the positive energy is added and the aura around further energized.
 Each Rishi, who imparted knowledge, symbolized a Vedic school in the true sense in ancient times.

 In later Vedic period and during the Mahabharata era, students in groups, stayed at the Guru’s ashrams until their education was completed.
 Bigger Gurukulas served as universities, i.e. centres of higher education.
 For example, Takshashila University, founded by Duryodhana in the Mahabharata era, enrolled students for higher studies.
 Chanakya was a student of this university.
 Thereafter, in addition to Gurukulas and universities, temples and mutts emerged as learning centres.